 Medical malpractice kills 400,000 people a year in this country and injures 4 million more.
 The media is now starting to focus on this story, as we just talked about on Monday after the Baltimore Sun’s story on negligence in Maryland hospital.
-Stories like this do help plaintiffs in medical malpractice cases.
+Stories like this help plaintiffs in medical malpractice cases.
 Why?
 Because many of us still view doctors as infallible and that wall of invincibility is being to fall.

-So, then, why is it so hard to find a medical malpractice lawyer in Maryland who will take your case?
+So, why is it so hard to find a medical malpractice lawyer in Maryland who will take your case?

 |Reason for Rejection Case||Percent of Respondents|